niklasstich/master-thesis/chapters/patterns/unsavedchanges.typ

 ```, caption: [`GetUnsavedChangesHandleIEnumerable` template code, compile-time code is again not marked as it consists of exclusively compile-time code]
 )<unsaved_changes_implementation_part3>

 Finally in @unsaved_changes_implementation_part4, we introduce the `ResetUnsavedChanges` method via another template#footnote([Not shown here for brevity, but it essentially does the same thing as the `GetUnsavedChanges` template by going over all members and enumerable members and calling `ResetUnsavedChanges` on the objects.]) and the `UnsavedChanges` property via a final template that simply calls the `GetUnsavedChanges()` method on the instance.
+We want these to be public, as these are the public facing contract of the `IUnsavedChanges` interface.

 #codly(
   highlights:
   (
     ct(18, end: 10),
-    ct(18, start:42, end: 50),
+    ct(18, start: 32, end: 40),
   )
 )
 #figure(